Back to top

 Utopia and Tropicality: Ideologies of Nature, Science, People, and Politics in Thinking About and Inhabiting Amazonia

 Amazonia was originally described as a land without Law, Creed, or King—essentially a social tabula rasa upon which the virtues or economies of European societies could be inscribed, their deficiencies corrected, or sovereignty implemented through the creation of new kinds of polities.
-While not widely recognized, Amazonia has been a fertile ground for social and […]
+While not widely recognized, Amazonia has been a fertile ground for social and planning experiments […]

 Ler MAis